denisidoro/remacro/README.md

 </tr>
 </table

-The syntax for writing macros is the same for writing [components in React] (https://reactjs.org/docs/components-and-props.html).
+The syntax for writing macros is the same for writing [components in React](https://reactjs.org/docs/components-and-props.html).

 ## Live editor